Bulgaria in the Eurovision Song Contest 2009: Final

 The final took place on 21 February 2009.
 The nine semi-final qualifiers along alongside the three automatic qualifiers competed and "Illusion" performed by Krassimir Avramov was selected as the winner exclusively by public televoting.
 In addition to the performances of the competing entries, the guest performer was Russian Eurovision Song Contest 1995 entrant Philipp Kirkorov.

 Controversy

 Following the Bulgarian national final, several Bulgarian musicians openly issued letters demanding Avramov to withdraw from the Eurovision Song Contest whilst questioning the legitimacy of the voting and criticising his performing abilities.
-A protest took place in front of the BNT Headquarters on 24 February where a petition signed by over 3,000 people was submitted, while a live debate regarding the participation of Avramov took place during a special broadcast of Be a Star on 26 February.
+A protest took place in front of the BNT Headquarters on 24 February where a petition signed by over 3,000 people was submitted, while a live debate regarding the participation of Avramov took place during a special broadcast of Bŭdi zvezda on 26 February.
 During the debate, the singer defended his Eurovision participation and stated that "Illusion" would be reworked for the contest.